Paramount Coffee Project, Sydney, New South Wales © Paramount Coffee Project

 If you love good coffee, you've come to the right place.
 From lattes and flat whites to the power punch of a double espresso, Sydney offers a variety of ways to get your daily dose of caffeine.
 Whatever your drink of choice, these cafés are guaranteed to please even the most particular coffee connoisseur.

-First, you have to find it: tucked down the pedestrian laneway of Llankelly Place, Room 10's location falls into the “hard to locate” category.
+First, you have to find it: tucked down a pedestrian laneway, Room Ten's location falls into the “hard to locate” category.
 Even then, if you are not paying attention you might walk right past this simple hole in the wall, where low stools are pushed up against tiny tables.
 That would be a shame.
-As well as dishing up delicious breakfasts, Room 10 is known for having some of the best coffee in the inner city.
+As well as dishing up delicious breakfasts, Room Ten is known for having some of the best coffee in the inner city.

 Looking for a caffeine hit in the heart of town?
 Gumption has what you need.
 Situated in the city's lovely Strand Arcade, Gumption takes a back-to-basics approach to serving up coffee.
-There is no food menu, no high-tech machines and no attitude: just quality coffee served with a smile.
+Coffees come in one size, there is no food menu, no high-tech machines and no attitude: just quality coffee served with a smile.
 Insider tip: on a hot day, the cold drip is the perfect way to cool down.

 Let’s be honest: this airy space is so inviting, we would probably still drop in even if the coffee was just passable.
 Fortunately for us, at the Paramount Coffee Project they know their beans.
 The café showcases a rotating selection of roasters from around the world, changing every four to six weeks.
 As a result, this is a great place to start the day with a coffee and a smashed avocado on toast.